|

 it's dead mother's pouch.
 It grew to full size, and new it's

-name like a dog, ie. you could call it and it would come running.
-We
+name like a dog, ie. you could call it and it would come a-runnin.

-named him Mad Max, or Max for short, as he would take a run up from
+named him Mad Max, or Max for short, as he would take a runnin up from

 the other side of the lounge room, sprint and head-butt the couch,